The Mahogany Ship - a great Australian mystery.

 eroding the hummocks at a rate of nearly a metre a year.

-There is an obvious hollow in the
+There is a hollow in the

 sand that forms the eastern section of the site.